Change the Way you GIVE. Panhandling is NOT safe.

 Redirect your generosity to service providers that provide case management for individuals that are homeless or who are in need.
 By donating your money or time as a volunteer to the listed organizations below you will find that your investment will go further and have a longer-lasting impact.
 Your spare change can become real change.

-Here is a short list to start (this not a comprehensive list) where you can donate your money or time as a volunteer:
+Here is a short list to start (not meant to be comprehensive) where you can donate your money or time as a volunteer:

 Food pantry and bill pay assistance.